-Pre-service training is conducted for all full and part time employees.
-All Direct Program Employees are required to attend an 18-hour training which runs over the course of a two week training period.
-These courses covers topics that enable our staff to work with this population.
+Pre-service training is conducted for all full and part-time employees.
+All Direct Program Employees are required to attend orientation and pre-service.
+These courses cover topics that enable our staff to work with the residents and students of the Guild.
 Topics may include and not be limited to:

-- Introduction to Applied Behavioral Analysis and Positive Behavioral Supports
+- Introduction to The Guild

+- Human Resource Policies

+- Employee Benefits

+- Quality of Life

+- Characteristics of the Individuals Served

-- Reading and Running Behavior Support Plans
+- The ABCs and Functions of Behavior-Behavior Plans and Data Collection Adult Program Behavior Support Plans

 - Abuse and Neglect Mandated Reporting

 - Bullying Prevention

-- Incident/Accident Reports
+- Writing Incident/Accident Reports

 - CPR/First Aid

-- Exposure Control

-- Safety Procedures (Emergency and Evacuation Procedures)

-- Safe Driver Training/Transportation Safety

-- Activity Schedules

-- Medication Administration MAP (Residential Staff only)

-- Positive Guidance

-- Health Issues

-- Data Collection

-- Basic Human Rights

-- Supporting Sexuality

-- Skill Acquisition Plans

-- Occupational Therapy

-- Vocational Services

-- Person Centered Planning

-- Crisis Prevention/Intervention

-- Counseling Services

-- Trauma Informed Care

-- Nutrition
+- Universal Precautions

-- Augmentative and Alternative Communication

-- Student Activity Schedules
+- Defensive Driving Training/Transportation Safety/Driving Test - Medication Administration MAP (Residential Staff only) - Health Monitoring and Epi-pen administration - Basic Human Rights - Vocational Services - Crisis Prevention/Intervention De-Escalation skills and Physical Intervention - Trauma Informed Care - Exploring Diversity